nanoblox/core/mkdocs/docs/projects/topbarplus/icon.md

 ```lua
 Icon.new(name, imageId, order)
 ```
-Constructs a new icon where ``name`` is a unique string identifying the icon, ``imageId`` an int representing the icons image, and ``order``, a number defining how the icon should be positioned in relation to neighbouring icons, greater values being shifted rightward.
+Constructs a new icon where ``name`` is a unique string identifying the icon, ``imageId`` an int representing the icons image, and ``order``, a number defining how the icon should be positioned in relation to neighbouring icons.